Search Apply Now

 Dr Sarah McGuinness

 Dr Sarah McGuinness is a medical graduate specialising in infectious diseases, with current clinical, teaching and research appointments at Monash University and Alfred Health.
 She has broad expertise across clinical and public health aspects of infectious disease prevention and treatment.
-Current research focuses on improving strategies to prevent infectious diseases in travellers and other at-risk populations
+Her current research focuses on improving strategies to prevent infectious diseases in travellers and other at-risk populations.

 Dr Nazmul Karim